 How To Make

-Add all ingredients to the pressure cooker but the eva[prated milk, this will be added at the end.
+Add all ingredients to the pressure cooker but the eva[prated milk, will be added at the end.
 I use a 6-quart Instant Pot, but use whatever you have.
 They all essentially work the same way.

 Secure the lid and make sure it is sealed for pressure.
 Cook on high for 15 minutes.
 Give it a natural release for about 5 minutes, then carefully release the rest of the pressure and take off the lid.